khaled4vokalz/gourl_shortener/README.md

   maxAttempt: 5 # maximum attempt the service should take when key collision happens for a url
 environment: dev # the environment of the application, either `dev` or `prod`.
 ```

+## Override configurations using Environment Variables

+Any configuration mentioned above can be overridden using Environment variables using `GOURLAPP_` prefix and use the property tree separated by underscores (`_`). e.g. If we want to override `maxAttempt` configuration, we can set it like `GOURLAPP_shortenerProps_maxAttempt=10`

 ## Testing